-To use FTP to retrieve the event.txt or data.txt files:
+To Use FTP to Retrieve the event. txt or data. txt Files

-1. At a command prompt, type ftp and the IP address of the device, and press ENTER.
+1. At a command prompt, type ftp and the IP address of the Rack PDU, and press ENTER.

 If the Port setting for the FTP Server option (set through the Network menu of the Administration tab) has been changed from its default (21), you must use the non-default value in the FTP command.
 For Windows FTP clients, use the following command, including spaces.
 (For some FTP clients, you must use a colon instead of a space between the IP address and the port number.)